renesas-rz/meta-renesas-ai/meta-tensorflow-lite/README.md

-The library can be verified with the TensorFlow Lite image classification sample application named *label_image* which is included in the build (included by package *tensorflow-lite-examples*).
+The library can be verified with the TensorFlow Lite image classification sample application named *label_image* which is included in the build (included by package *tensorflow-lite*).
 The sample application is installed under */usr/bin/tensorflow-lite/examples/*.